 Summer Festivals & Events

-In Jämsä visitors will discover the only private moose zoo in Finland; Hirvikartano with its elk, deer, and reindeer is a firm family favourite, and at Restaurant Moose Manor you can be guaranteed to enjoy the best traditional Finnish dishes.
+In Himos-Jämsä visitors will discover the only private moose zoo in Finland; Hirvikartano with its elk, deer, and reindeer is a firm family favourite, and at Restaurant Moose Manor you can be guaranteed to enjoy the best traditional Finnish dishes.
 Or you can enjoy a local wine matched to local food at Restaurant Patapirtti, which offers wines from its own Uusi-Yijälä winery.
-In Jämsä visitors will be enchanted by the Helminauha Toy Museum and its extensive collection of around 5,000 toys dating from the beginning of the 20th century to the present, which is open during June and July.
+At Patapirtti you can also spend the night in a traditional Finnish farmhouse and enjoy delicious dishes created with fresh, local ingredients in the slow-food style!

 In Alhojärvi, near Jämsä, you can find the largest paintball areas in the Nordics, where multiple teams can fight it out at the same time, and where every summer it hosts the international Big Game.
 Close by Himos, you can also find the Jämsä Airsoft Games field where trenches add a new twist and challenge to the sport.